frederic-perez/AmE-dictionary/data/idioms.md

 __take the edge off__
 __take the Fifth (amendment)__ Refuse to answer on the grounds that one may incriminate oneself, as in _He took the Fifth on so many of the prosecutor’s questions that we’re sure he’s guilty._
 __take the gloves off__ _The gloves are coming off today._
-__take the heat__ To receive and endure intense criticism or scorn, especially for a perceived mistake or wrongdoing.
+__take the heat__ :two: To receive and endure intense criticism or scorn, especially for a perceived mistake or wrongdoing.
 __take the high road__ :five: To choose the most noble, ethical, or diplomatic course or method, especially after or in the face of negativity or ill treatment. _Strive to always take the high road when dealing with others, even if they’ve treated you unfairly in the past.
 Life has a habit of rewarding those who learn to turn the other cheek._
 __take the hit (for someone or something)__ To face punishment, blame, censure, or arrest for someone else’s crime or misdeed. _We’ve made it look like he withdrew the money, so when the police start investigating, he’ll be the one to take the hit._
 __take the hit__ (take the fall) To incur blame or censure, either willingly or unwillingly: _a senior official who took the fall for the failed intelligence operation._
+__take the plunge__
 __take the podium__
 __take the reins__
 __take the stage__